chef-cookbooks/chef-ingredient/README.md

   located.
 If present, this file is used for installing the package.
   Default `nil`.
 - `timeout`: The amount of time (in seconds) to wait to fetch the installer before timing out.
-Default `900` seconds.
+Default: default timeout of the Chef package resource.

 License and Author
 ------------------